UTS-eResearch/data_directory_cataloger/USAGE.md

 ## Modifying a Field

-*Yes there is a script to help you do this!*
+*Yes, there is a script to help you do this!*

 Under `useful_scripts` you will find `ddc_field_modify.sh`.
 Edit that and set there the strings that you wish to modify.